carla-simulator/carla/Docs/python_api.md

     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>
 - <a name="carla.TrafficLight.get_pole_index"></a>**<font color="#7fb800">get_pole_index</font>**(<font color="#00a6ed">**self**</font>)
-Returns the index of the pole in the traffic light group.
+Returns the traffic light's group pole index.
     - **Return:** _int_
 - <a name="carla.TrafficLight.get_group_traffic_lights"></a>**<font color="#7fb800">get_group_traffic_lights</font>**(<font color="#00a6ed">**self**</font>)
 Returns all traffic lights in the group this one belongs to.